3D variational autoencoder for fingerprinting microstructure volume elements: Introduction

 Here, we consider a 3D VAE and treat the trained encoder as a map from VE to fingerprint.
 The encoder is based on the popular ResNet~\cite{he_deep_2015} architecture and utilises 3D convolutions at each layer.
 VAEs have been shown to be a suitable method for constructing meaningful descriptors of microstructure and common microstructural features, such as phase fractions and grain morphology, can be correlated with position in the latent space~\cite{White2024, oommen_learning_2022, desai_trade-offs_2024}.
 The VAE is trained on randomly generated VEs with orientations randomly sampled across the Euler angle domain to capture it in its entirety during training, with a crystallographic fundamental zone used to remove symmetries~\cite{krakow_three-dimensional_2017}.
 Single phase microstructures are considered with equiaxed grains, although the methods presented can be extended to multiphase VEs, as symmetries are accounted for during preprocessing and not during training.

 The trained VAE is then used to generate a dataset of microstructural fingerprints, and DAMASK~\cite{roters_damask_2019} is used to perform CP simulations of uniaxial tension applied to the corresponding VEs.
 The resulting fingerprints and volume-averaged stress responses at each strain increment are then used to train and validate a fully connected neural network surrogate for the CP model.
 There are a wide range of options for the surrogate model, but a fully connected architecture was selected as there are no limitations on suitable input size (unlike Gaussian process regression).
 The time-dependence of the loading is implicit in the model, as this is constant for each simulation, so a fixed number of output nodes could be used.
+It is important to note here that this is a simple model and is presented more as a proof of concept to illustrate the effectiveness of VAE encoding for parameterising microstructure for a downstream task which possesses microstructural dependence.
 To extend this work to operate on an arbitrary load path, recurrent neural networks (RNNs) and/or transformers would need to be considered.
-Therefore, the full pipeline consists of VE generation, VAE fingerprinting, CP simulations of uniaxial tension and, finally, a fully connected network to predict stress response.
-The latent space constructed by the trained VAE is explored with dimensionality reduction and spectral clustering to interpret how various metrics are distributed across the space.
-We show that fingerprinting microstructure VEs in this way can provide a suitable descriptor for parameterising microstructure as inputs for a microstructure-dependent CP surrogate model.
+Therefore, in this case, the full pipeline consists of VE generation, VAE fingerprinting, CP simulations of uniaxial tension and, finally, a fully connected network to predict stress response.
+However, more generally, the surrogate model could be swapped out for a different predictive model that deals with some other material properties of interest, but the same trained VAE could be used without any additional training of that portion of the pipeline.
+The latent space constructed by the trained VAE is explored with dimensionality reduction via PCA for a visual aid to observe microstructural feature clustering throughout the latent space, and spectral clustering is used to further quantify the qualitative results from the PCA.
+Finally, we show that fingerprinting microstructure VEs in this way can provide a suitable descriptor for parameterising microstructure as inputs for a microstructure-dependent CP surrogate model.